 My path to becoming a mom wasn't easy.
 It included a myomectomy (a surgery to remove fibroids that's essentially a c-section) and a microprolactinoma (a non-cancerous tumor in my pituitary gland).

 In February, 2017, I finally got pregnant!
-Then spent the next 3 months on the couch with crazy "morning" sickness aka I felt car sick literally all day long.
+Then spent the next 3 months on the couch with morning sickness that lasted all day.
 My daughter, Baker, was born via planned c-section two weeks early and ended up spending 5 days in the NICU.
 But she's strong and healthy and the love of our lives.

 I always wanted to be a mama, but I also have a career I'm very proud of.
 Having been raised by a single mom, a single grandmother and single aunt, I was surrounded by strong women who taught me to be self-sufficient.
 All that said, I'm now very thankful to have such a supportive husband who has been so patient through the years as I explore new career opportunities and currently work to find myself again as a working mom.

 A little about my career: It started in 2005, as a news anchor and reporter in Wichita Falls, TX and then Waco, TX (I have to add *before* Fixer Upper) and then I moved back home to Austin to start a video content production company with my mentor, Whitney Casey.
 I got back into TV to do the morning traffic at the CBS station in Austin.
 I got out of TV to work at a tech company, then they closed to Austin office when I was 7 weeks pregnant!
 I've been doing contract work creating video content, running social media and other marketing initiatives.
 Most recently I spent three months at KXAN filling in on morning Austin traffic duty while the full time anchor was on maternity leave.
 Now, I work as an on camera spokesperson and continue working on video content strategy with my clients.